 Which are the Current Member Countries of OPEC?

-Sudan issued an application for membership of OPEC in October 2015 and are currently awaiting a formal decision as to whether or not their application has been successful.
+Sudan issued an application for membership of OPEC in October 2015, and is currently awaiting a formal decision as to whether or not its application has been successful.

 Production Comparison of OPEC Countries